A generalization gap estimation for overparameterized models via the Langevin functional variance: Langevin Functional Variance

 Using the Langevin approximation~(\ref{eq:Langevin}), we propose LFV: for a time step $T \in \mathbb{N}$, let $\{\bs \gamma^{(t)}\}_{t=1,2,\ldots,T}$ be the samples from the Langevin process.
 Let $\hat{\mathbb{V}}_{\bs \gamma}[\cdot]$ denotes an empirical variance with respect to $\{\bs \gamma^{(t)}\}_{t=1,2,\ldots,T}$.
 Let $\mu_i^{(t)}:=\bs x_i^{\top}\bs \gamma^{(t)}$.
 Then, we define LFV as

-As the Langevin process approaches the quasi-posterior, LFV is expected to approximate FV for a sufficiently large $T \in \mathbb{N}$.
+As shown in \eqref{eq:W1_Langevin}, the distribution of the Langevin process approaches the quasi-posterior: LFV is expected to approximate FV for a sufficiently large $T \in \mathbb{N}$.
+Thus LFV is expected to inherit the nature of FV, such as the asymptotic unbiasedness when estimating the generalization gap.

 The distributional approximation of the high-dimensional vector $\bs \gamma \in \mathbb{R}^p$ faces the curse of dimensionality.
-However, FV is one dimensional; FV and LFV approximate the generalization gap $\Delta(\alpha)$ with a reasonable number of samples $T \in \mathbb{N}$, even if the dimension $p$ is relatively large.
+However, FV is a statistic taking a value in $\mathbb{R}$; empirically, FV and LFV approximate the generalization gap $\Delta(\alpha ; \wrtX)$ with a reasonable number of samples $T \in \mathbb{N}$, even if the dimension $p$ is relatively large.
 See numerical experiments in Section~\ref{subsec:experiments_ics_convergence}.

+Lastly, let us mention the computational time of FV and LFV.
+For each iteration, the number of operations to obtain the gradient in LFV is $O(p^{2})$, while that to compute the covariance matrix in FV is $O(p^3)$: therefore, the computational time is expected to be reduced, as also demonstrated for linear models in Remark~\ref{remark:computational_complexity}.